-(a) A manufactured home that was sold new, was constructed not more than 10 years before the permit application date, and was certified under the National Manufactured Housing Construction and Safety Standards Act of 1974, is permitted as an ADU with a building permit and any required Coastal Development Permit on parcels where single-family residences are allowed.
+A manufactured home certified under the National Manufactured Housing Construction and Safety Standards Act of 1974 is permitted as an ADU with a building permit on parcels where single-family residences are allowed.
 It may or may not be placed on a permanent foundation, but must meet building and zoning regulations, skirting requirements, and foundation or setup configurations as described in Section 81.1.1.3 of this code.
-The following architectural requirements shall apply on residentially zoned parcels: roof overhang of not less than 6 inches for the entire exterior perimeter; roof of composition shingles, wood shingles or shakes or other materials compatible with the majority of dwellings in the neighborhood; and exterior wall covering of natural or man-made materials of a non-reflective nature.